cDanowski/smle/documentation/SMLE_Manual.md

 ### Role of the unique Identifier

-Each stored SensorML document stored in the SOS is referenced by its unique *identifier*.
+Each stored SensorML document stored in the **SOS** is referenced by its unique *identifier*.
 When you intend to only update an existing sensor description, it is vital that you leave the *identifier* untouched.
 When you change it and then publish the document, you will create a whole new additional document, under the assumption that the new identifier does not exist yet.
 In a worse case the modified identifier references a different existing SensorML instance dscribing a different sensor.
-As a consequence, you should always carefully check the *identifier* property and associated notification messages of *SMLE* to prevent false publishing of a document.
+As a consequence, you should always carefully check the *identifier* property and associated notification messages of **SMLE** to prevent false publishing of a document.

 ### Restriction to only edit your own Content

-You are enabled to view and edit any available SensorML document of the underlying SOS.
-However, when trying to re-publish/update a modified SensorML document, which is not linked to your account, *SMLE* will inform you that you miss the appropriate permission, as the underlying SOS rejects the update from the non-authorized user.
+You are enabled to view and edit any available SensorML document of the underlying **SOS**.
+However, when trying to re-publish/update a modified SensorML document, which is not linked to your account, **SMLE** will inform you that you miss the appropriate permission, as the underlying **SOS** rejects the update from the non-authorized user.

 ![Updating a document of another user fails due to missing permission](images/update_fail_no_permission.png)